irsbugs/cmrt/Who can Login.md

 These five *Contacts* are the only people registered in CiviCRM who can send emails from the CiviCRM application.

 For example: Maureen may write an email in CiviCRM to send to all Castlemaine residents who are listed in the CiviCRM database.
-E.g. Contacts in CiviCRM with a postcode of 3450.
+E.g. Contacts in CiviCRM with a *postcode*'s of *3450* and *3451*.
 She may sign off the email as "Maureen - CMRT Secretary".
 The Castlemaine recipients of the e-mail will see that it is from secretary@cmrailtrial.org.au.
 If they decide to reply to Maureen then the reply goes back to: secretary@cmrailtrial.org.au.
 Maureen logs into her Webmail to read the reply.

 The *CMRT_Admin_WP* adinistrator, would not have privileges to perform tasks in CiviCRM.
 The rational is that one IT administrator may be focused on WordPress and another IT administrator focused on CiviCRM.